pulumi/docs/content/tutorials/inspecting-infrastructure/index.md

 # A brief summary of the tutorial.
 It appears at the top of the tutorial page.
 Markdown is fine.
 summary: |
+    Pulumi configurations and state data include highly structured information about the resources they manage, such as dependency information, outputs, and more.
+The Pulumi CLI includes commands for inspecting this data.
+You can use these to integrate other tools with Pulumi's infrastructure data, or just to gain a deeper or more holistic understanding of your infrastructure.

-    This tutorial will demonstrate the various Pulumi CLI commands you can use to inspect your infrastructure.
+    In this tutorial, we'll demonstrate the various ways you can use the Pulumi CLI to inspect your infrastructure.

 # A list of three to five things the reader will have learned by the end of the tutorial.
 youll_learn: